 Does in-office tooth whitening work?

-My honest opinion is somewhat.
-I only use in office whitening if someone NEEDS a whiter smile within a day or so.
-Example: Wedding Whitening for this upcoming weekend.
-Results do not last as long as other methods, in office whitening creates sensitivity and comes with a list of post-operative instructions like avoiding certain foods.
+Yes, but with limited results.
+I only recommend in-office whitening if someone needs a whiter smile within a day or so—for example, for a wedding or other special event.
+In-office whitening does not last as long as other whitening methods.
+It can also create tooth and gum sensitivity in some patients and comes with a list of post-procedure instructions, like avoiding certain foods.

 Does take-home whitening work?